 This inquiry will not examine the design or merits of particular qualifications, or scope for change to the range of qualifications offered.
 The Committee may undertake further work on different aspects of the qualifications system at a later date.

-The Committee asks for written submissions in accordance with the guidelines below by noon on Monday 7 November 2011.
+The Committee asks for written submissions in accordance with the guidelines below by midday on Monday 7 November 2011.

 A copy of the submission should be sent by e-mail to firstname.lastname@example.org and marked “Examinations inquiry”.
 The Committee’s strong preference is for submissions in electronic form, although hard copy originals will be accepted.
 Submissions should be sent to Caroline McElwee, Committee Assistant, at: